asascience-open/ooi-ui-docs/Use-Cases/1.1-Status-UI/OOI_UI_Use_Case_020-Status_UI-Monitor_System_Health_And_Status.md

 2. Depending on the length of the PI activity and assessed possible impact to the mooring, initial close monitoring may proceed from hourly to daily to weekly if all operations appear nominal.
 3. The MIO and CI technicians have pre-approved contingency actions that they can take to safeguard the deployed assets and the data path of OOI products.

-1. There is a need to set/change alerts/alarms and then monitor them closely to make sure the changes were correct and that the item of interest is being properly auto-monitored and reported by the system.
+6. There is a need to set/change alerts/alarms and then monitor them closely to make sure the changes were correct and that the item of interest is being properly auto-monitored and reported by the system.
 This scenario applies to

-1.
-  1.
-    -
-      - all sea assets;
+- All sea assets
-      - all land assets;
+- All land assets
-      - all science products
+- All science products
-      - all operational leased assets- e.g., comms
+- All operational leased assets- e.g., comms

 Steps